lpender/ecotonics_blog/_posts/2018-03-10-blockchain-oracles-will-make-smart-contracts-fly.markdown

 title:  "Blockchain Oracles Will Make Smart Contracts Fly"
 subtitle: "Oracles will be the biggest infrastructure innovation of 2018"
 date:   2018-03-10 12:00:00 -0500
-keywords: [blockchain, truth, subjectivity, risk-taking, smart-contracts]
+tags: [blockchain, truth, subjectivity, risk-taking, smart-contracts]
 excerpt: "At a very high level, using an oracle means receiving data from outside of a blockchain.
 Said another way, an oracle provides a connection between real world events and a blockchain."